 The restaurant had cloth napkins.
 That was the first thing I noticed—not the menu, not the lighting, not the hostess who smiled like she'd been expecting us.
 The napkins were folded into something architectural, and my first thought wasn't how lovely they looked.
 My first thought was: if I unfold this wrong, someone will know.

 Not obvious math.
 Not the kind where you pull out a calculator or stare too long at the right side of the menu.
 The invisible kind.
-The kind where you're smiling and nodding and asking about someone's trip to Portugal while a quieter part of your brain is running numbers—estimating the entrée, adding tax and tip, wondering if they'll want to split the check evenly even though their wine alone costs more than your meal.
+The kind where you're smiling and nodding and asking about someone's trip to Portugal while a quieter part of your brain is running numbers—estimating the entrée, adding tax and tip, wondering if they'll want to split the check evenly even though their cocktails alone cost more than your meal.
 Wondering if offering to pay your share will seem gracious or if it will accidentally reveal that paying for theirs was never an option.

 That arithmetic never stops.
 It just gets quieter with practice.
 And the quieter it gets, the more exhausting it becomes—because now you're not just calculating.
 You're calculating while performing the appearance of someone who doesn't need to calculate at all.